broadinstitute/IntelliSleepScorer/README.md

    3. "{EDF/EDF+ file name}_rs_100hz.npy"; this file stores a copy of the resampled/downsampled signals (100hz).
 To improve the speed of visualization, IntelliSleepScorer uses the downsampled signal instead of the original signal when plotting the signal.
    4. "{EDF/EDF+ file name}_explainer.pickle"; "{EDF/EDF+ file name}_shap_500samples.pickle"; "{EDF/EDF+ file name}_indicies_500samples.npy"; these files will be used when plotting the global SHAP values and epoch-level SHAP values.
 6. After finishing the scoring process, you can click on "Visualize the Selected File" to visualize the EEG/EMG signals, a hypnogram time-aligned with the signals, and the global SHAP values.
 You can double click on any epoch to zoom in.
 Use the provided navigation buttons to move forward or backward.
 Right-click on an epoch to plot the epoch-level SHAP values.

+# Contributors

+Lei A. Wang, Ryan Kern, Eunah Yu, Soonwook Choi, Jen Q Pan

+# Licensing

+IntelliSleepScorer software was released under the Creative Commons Attribution-NonCommercial-ShareAlike (CC-BY-NC-SA) license.
+It is free to academic users.
+For commercial use, please contact the authors for licenses.

+# Contact

+jpan@broadinstitute.org